-&lt;sup>49 Exceptions may apply, in particular for restricted documents submitted to the working group on audit matters.
+52 Exceptions may apply, in particular for restricted documents submitted to the working group on audit matters.

-&lt;sup>50 See MB/01/2008 final.
+53 See MB/01/2008 final.

 6.7 Publication of documents

 Relevant Management Board documents, including agenda and approved minutes, are published after the meetings on the ECHA webpage.
 A public version of the Preliminary Conclusions is made available on the webpage shortly after each plenary meeting.